Health systems coordination

 The Commission aims to support EU countries through this exercise by providing analysis and forecasts, and suggesting concrete action that would improve reforms.
 It also offers financial support to enhance the capacity of national institutions to implement the reforms through a variety of funding instruments.

 The Semester process encourages and supports national structural reforms of health systems.
 These reforms and measures are analysed and identified in the Semester's Country reports and the Country Specific Recommendations (CSRs).
-Around one third of EU countries have received health system related recommendations since the start of the Semester, with progress monitored by the Commission.
+More than on third of EU countries have received health system related recommendations since the start of the Semester, with progress monitored by the Commission.
 Given that these address complex health reforms, they need to be assessed in the long term.